jeremyzyang/jeremyzyang.github.io/research.md

 ### research

 My recent work focuses on understanding and solving important problems in the creator economy.
 My projects are organized around the 5Cs: creator, content, community, commerce, and crypto.
 On creator, I study the concentration and mobility of influence from an inequality perspective.
 On content, I study what creative elements drive performance.
 On community, I study how creators build and engage a community.
-On commerce, I study creator monetization through advertising and merchandising.
+On commerce, I study creator monetization.
 On cryto, I study how creators leverage web3 methods such as NFT and DAO.

 <!--
 My dissertation is on learning to design, deliver, and diffuse interventions, in which I study what treatment features make it effective (design), who should be targeted with what (deliver), and how to spread it (diffuse).